-Scientific research has shown that, even before a single word of text is read, the first message a website visitor receives is a purely visual one.
-Like it or not, the way your website looks is extremely important to the people who use it.
+Like it or not, the way your website looks is extremely important.
+Scientific research has shown that, even before a single word of text is read, the first ‘impression’ the website visitor gets, is entirely a visual one.

 In a fraction of a second, every person coming to your site will form a opinion about you or your organisation, purely on the visual ‘feedback’ your website conveys to them.
 That’s why we believe it’s important to get the ‘visual identity’ of a website exactly right (bespoke).

 “I just don’t like it!”